 - Mallory, a Former Colorado Vincentian Volunteer reflects on her journey from volunteer to sister.

 - Annie served with JVC Northwest in Anchorage, AK before hearing her call to join the Sisters of Charity of Cincinnati.

 - Kelly's story of how she discerned her calling to become a Salesian sister.

 - Meg's story of going from a Vincentian volunteer to a member of the Daughters of Charity.

 - Tracy reflects on the road that led her to her first vows in "Volunteering that led to vows" from NCR's Global Sisters Report.

-There are several great organizations that are working to connect people with religious communities.
+There are also several great organizations that are working to connect people with discernment resources.
 Here are some of the organizations we recommend:

 - AVE - After Volunteer Experience Program